saturnlighting/literature-review/README.md

 “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).
-Overall, these studies provided reason to take seriously a bolder finding: Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.
 However, the relative importance of lighting, compared with other factors, has not been the subject of large empirical studies in the papers reviewed.

+Lin Yang et al. (2017) Cerin et al. (2017) Peña-García, Hurtado, and Aguilar-Luzón (2015)

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>